UoB-COMSM0166/2026-group-16/docs/GameIdeas.md

 The twist lies in the **dynamic and unpredictable gameplay**:

+- Before entering the game, players can choose among 3-5 characters, each is with different specialty and strength and performs better with specific weapons
+    -> Suggested characteristics include:
+       1. HP
+       2. Strength
+       3. Recharge power
+       4. Healing power
-- Items thrown by the cat and dog vary in size and speed, requiring players to react quickly.
+- Items thrown by the character vary in size and speed, requiring players to react quickly.
 - Each round is **chaotic yet fun**, creating tense and humorous interactions.
 - Works equally well in **single-player mode** (against AI) or in **two-player mode** (against another human).
+- Background scenario will be changed every 2 or 3 rounds of attack, some characters are advantaged at specific scenarios (similar to home turf)
+    -> For example, attack strength doubled, attack ranged maximized, opponent's weapon weakened, recharge efficiency raised

 ---